korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 I'll examine some of these in code, and compare them to the methods on the interfaces now available.

-In the last lecture, I created some code I'll be using in this lecture, and a couple of the ones that follow.
+In the last section, I created some code I'll be using in this section, and a couple of the ones that follow.
 I'll briefly discuss it here,
 for those of you who decided to skip that walk through.